Nepheloid layer: Bathymetry

 The existence of the nepheloid layer complicates bathymetric measurements: one has to take into account the reflections of lidar or ultrasonic pulses from the upper interface of this layer, as well as their absorption within the layer.
 Interference from the thick layers of suspended sediments can ultimately produce inaccurate results concerning submarine topography.

 Marine life

-Depending on the characteristics of a particular nepheloid layer, they can have a significant impact on marine life in the area.
+Depending on the characteristics of a particular nepheloid layer, it can have a significant impact on marine life in the area.
 The layers of sediments can block natural light, making it difficult for photosynthetic organisms to survive.
 In addition, the suspended particulates can harm filter feeding organisms and plankton by blocking their gills or weighing them down.

 Examples

 Gulf of Mexico

 A prominent nepheloid layer exists in the Gulf of Mexico extending from the delta of the Brazos River to South Padre Island.
 The layer of turbid water can begin as shallow as 20 meters and is caused mostly by clay run-off from multiple rivers.
 The silty bottom of the gulf also contributes to the high turbidity.
 Due to the blockage of light by this nepheloid layer, algae and coral are sparse, resulting in an animal-dominated community.
 This community is largely composed of infauna and consists of a detrital-based food chain.
 Many species of polychaete worms, amphipods, and brittle stars inhabit the benthic surface and can also be accompanied by some secondary consumers such as flounders, shrimp, crabs, and starfishes.